tim54202/VideoScenePerception---ViViT/README.md

 • Transformer Encoder:
 Enhances the model’s capability to understand temporal relationships by processing the sequence of frame features, capturing dependencies across time steps.

-The flow is shown in the project structure file.

 Another class is for training and testing.

 ## Visualise 3D grad-cam and attention rollout map